When you install the Update Manager server, the Update Manager Utility is installed on your system as an additional component.

 - Type the vCenter Server IP address or name, HTTP port, and the administrative account that the Update Manager server will use to connect to the vCenter Server system, and click Next.

-If the system DSN you type points to an existing Update Manager database with the same schema, select to leave your existing database or replace it with an empty one.
+If the system DSN you specify points to an existing Update Manager database with the current schema, you can either retain your existing database or replace it with an empty one.

 - Specify the Update Manager port settings, select whether you want to configure the proxy settings, and click Next.